Hakim-Mulumba/Hakim-Mulumba/README.md

-## Objective
+## PROFESSIONAL PROFILE

-A motivated and tech-savvy college student with aspiring for networking and IT solutions.
-Equipped with a Google Certificate and Certificate of Education.
+An accomplished IT student with a strong academic record and a passion for the technology sector.
+Currently pursuing a T-Level Certificate in Digital Production, Design, and Development at Hopwood Hall College and University Centre, with a predicted Distinction grade.

+I have already earned several qualifications, including the Google Cybersecurity Certificate and a Certificate of Education, and am now seeking an industry placement where I can apply and further develop the skills I have gained.

-### Skills; Programming, Problem-solving, communication, networking, cloud technologies, linux, SQL.
+### Core Skills;

+- Programming,
+- Problem-solving
+- communication
+- networking
+- cloud technologies
+- linux
+- SQL.
+- Python

 ## Education

-**Hopwood Hall College** – Manchester City, UK
+**Hopwood Hall College** – Milddeton, UK
 - Degree: T-Level Digital Production, Design and Development.
 - Septmebet, 2024 – Present
 - Relevant coursework: Networking, IT Security, Data Communications, Programming.